dcmlr/kitti360_ros_player/README.md

 Below you can see how the simulation may look like in rviz.
 Both perspective and fisheye cameras as well as the velodyne pointcloud and the derived bounding boxes are visualized.
+Note that the size of the pointcloud markers is increased by a factor of 10 for this screenshot.

 ![RVIZ Example](doc/rviz_demo.png)